|

 We lost our faithful old friend Topaz (aged 12) who unexpectedly died in April 2006 after a short illness.
-She was originally a brood bitch from the same kennel where we had acquired Molly from as a puppy.
+She was originally a brood bitch from the same kennel where we acquired Molly as a puppy.
 When she was retired from breeding she came to live with us.
 Since her death we have acquired two more retired bitches from the same kennel; Lulu who is Topaz’s daughter and India who is Topaz’s granddaughter.
 Molly is related to both of them.
-Poor Rosie, she is the odd one out, being the only black one (the other three are yellow).

 Topaz Lulu India Molly Rosie